 In addition to the supervised direct ministry experience itself, our training includes:

 Case studies are the principal learning tool in clinical chaplaincy training and each Chaplain Intern or Resident is required to write up and present to their cohort group case studies of actual caregiving encounters.

 The goals of the case study are to promote individual self-reflection by the chaplain and to use peer consultation and that of the clinical supervisor to refine the chaplain’s clinical pastoral competence.

-Regularly scheduled one-on-one meetings with a clinical supervisor provide the student/trainee an opportunity to review cases and aspects of one’s pastoral care and counseling, to reflect upon personal and professional aspirations and growth, to seek consultation, and to evaluate progress toward individual learning goals.
+Regularly scheduled one-on-one meetings with a clinical supervisor provide the chaplain-in-training an opportunity to review cases and aspects of one’s pastoral care and counseling, to reflect upon personal and professional aspirations and growth, to seek consultation, and to evaluate progress toward individual learning goals.

 In keeping with the scope of our program, readings and other resources come not only from the pastoral care literature but also the broad range of behavioral and social sciences.

 Films and Internet-based media are also key resources in our program.

 Everyone in our program has 24-hour access to the robust Kaiser Permanente clinical library network.
 Its librarians actively support the learning goals and interests of each program participant.